 I made some simple introductions in the most basic and clear English I could yet was greeted by faces showing only complete bewilderment; they clearly hadn’t understood a single word I had said.
-With that, it became clear that the class were nowhere near the level I had been led to believe and therefore that the lesson plan I had spent all the previous night constructing and rehearsing was not going to fly.
+With that, it became clear that the class was nowhere near the level I had been led to believe and therefore that the lesson plan I had spent all the previous night constructing and rehearsing was not going to fly.
 In my career history to date I have represented a major bank in the court of appeal, have worked in busy bars on bank holiday Sundays and once had an alcoholic chef have a meltdown in my face yet this was definitely the most stressed I had ever felt in a work situation.

 Don’t call me “Sir”

 The first thing I noticed was the immediate and tangible respect and reverence which the students looked at me with.
 They addressed me as “teacher” and listened when I spoke.
 Maybe they were awestruck by seeing a real-life Englishman or maybe my simple act of standing up next to the whiteboard assured me an authority I otherwise felt undeserving of.
 I guess it’s much the same as the respect a Policeman’s uniform lends its inhabitant, you don’t actually have any idea who they really are you let them stop, search and question you just because they wear a particular hat.
 Either way, I felt like a chancer, a phony who would be exposed at any minute.